-Two (2) sets of the Contract are forthcoming for your signature.
-Please return the signed Agreements, along with a completed Organizational Responsibilities form, to the attention of Fernando Odio, Contracts Manager.
+An electronic version of the Agreement is forthcoming for your signature.
+Please email the signed Agreement, along with a completed Organizational Responsibilities form (enclosed), to the attention of Fernando Odio, Contracts Manager.

-Once the Contracts are executed, we will return one (1) original to you.
+Once the Agreement is executed, an electronic version will be emailed to you.
 Should you have any questions or concerns, please contact Mr. Travis Kelly at (305) 929-1562.

-Singerely,
+Sincerely,